Polyurethane Sealant vs Silicone Sealant vs Polymer Sealant

 Superior Finish, Endless Colour Options, Easy to Work With

-One of the most common complaints with silicone is the drying time, which can result in a less than impressive finish due to airborne particles or acts of vandalism.
+One of the most common complaints with silicone is the drying time.
+This can result in a less than impressive finish due to airborne particles or acts of vandalism.
 Bubbles are another issue, and silicone is only able to be painted over with enamel based paints.
-It can be very difficult to find pre coloured silicone in your desired shade, which means designers and architects need to make compromises in their projects.
-On the other hand, polymer has an expansive catalogue of colour options, and it is even possible to produce custom colours in many cases.

-There are a wide variety of polymer products on the market, but not all offer UV resistance.
+There are a wide variety of polymer products on the market, but not all resistance to UV light.
 Damage from UV rays can significantly shorten the lifespan of the product due to cracking, discolouration and disintegration.
-In applications where UV resistance is necessary, carbon black can be added to the polymer to assist with blocking of UV radiation.
-Titanium dioxide is another effective barrier against UV, along with various other elements which serve as UV blockers, absorbers and stabilizers.
-You can also choose PTFE or PVDF polymers, which are fluorinated and thus provide excellent UV resistance without needing to be modified.
-The customisation options make polymer a cost effective and practical choice for any project, particularly when long term durability is desired.
+In applications where UV resistance is necessary, carbon black can be added to the polymer to assist with UV resistance.

 Polymer – The Smart Choice

 - Highly durable – harder than silicone, capable of withstanding high external forces and extreme climatic conditions.
 Expands and contracts as it’s exposed to the weather.
 Forms a seal preventing water and air escaping a system.
 Polymer solutions are typically good for a 5 year warranty.

-- Easily Customisable – choose from extensive colour range or simply paint over with your choice of paint, including water-based paints
+- Easily Customisable – choose from extensive natural state colour range.
+Or, simply paint over with your choice of paint, including water-based paints.

-- Safe – no isocyanate, does not irritate skin or cause occupational health issues.
-It is also environmentally friendly.
+- Safe – no isocyanate, does not irritate skin or cause occupational health issues and it is also environmentally friendly.

-- UV Resistance – Polymer can have various blockers, absorbers and stabilisers added to improve UV resistance, making it ideal for long-term use outdoors and in sunny environments.
+- UV Resistant – Polymer can have various blockers, absorbers and stabilisers added to improve UV resistance.
+This makes it ideal for long-term use outdoors and in sunny environments.